Golden 1 Credit Union Review: Large California Credit Union Offers Wide Selection of Fee-Free Accounts and Good APYs

 - Branches in California only

-- High outbound wire transfer fees
+- High overdraft and wire transfer fees

 About Golden 1 Credit Union

 Golden 1 Credit Union formed in 1933 in Sacramento, California, and is still headquartered there.
 Today it is among the largest credit unions in the United States — with more than 1 million members, over $18 billion in assets and 70-plus branches.
 GOBankingRates ranked it as one of the Top 100 Banks for 2022.